MartinStokroos/nexus_base_ros/README.md

 1. cd into `Arduino/libraries`
 2. type: `rosrun rosserial_arduino make_libraries.py .`

-In the newly made `ros_lib` , edit `ros.h`.
-Reduce the number of buffers and down size the buffers to save memory space:
+In the newly made `ros_lib` , edit `ros.h` and reduce the number of buffers and down size the buffer sizes to save memory space:

 ```
 #elif defined(__AVR_ATmega328P__)